 - Sales prospecting tools – To help your marketing team generate B2B leads and send them to your remote sales reps.

-This is just the tip of the iceberg when it comes to the amazing tools you can use to run your remote sales team efficiently.
+This is just the tip of the iceberg when it comes to the amazing tools you can use to run your remote sales force efficiently.
 That’s why we’ve published our list of 20 Tools Every Sales Rep Should Be Using.

 8. Trust Your Team